 Before the First Day

 Several financial aid programs require you to officially accept the offer of assistance before the award can be finalized.
-Go to BOSS to view and accept offered financial aid awards.
+To view and accept offered financial aid awards in Workday, follow these instructions.

 Complete the Free Application for Federal Student Aid (FAFSA) application to receive federal, state, and many university-sponsored sources of funding.
 UA Little Rock’s FAFSA school code is 001101.